mantidproject/mantid/docs/source/concepts/calibration/PowderDiffractionCalibration.rst

     difc_old = CalculateDIFC(InputWorkspace="old_group", CalibrationWorkspace="old_cal")
     fig, ax = diagnostics.difc_plot2d(difc_new, difc_old)

-A mask can also be applied with a MaskingWorkspace to hide pixels from the plot:
+A mask can also be applied with a ``MaskWorkspace`` to hide pixels from the plot:

 .. code::